What degree did you pursue and why?

-I am pursuing a double major in Operations and Supply Chain Management and Finance.
-This will maximize the investment of my education, and because of the overlap of these majors, I will still graduate on time.
-Having two majors on my resume will be a benefit as I begin applying for post-graduation jobs.
+I pursued a double major in Operations and Supply Chain Management and Finance.
+Having two majors on my resume is a benefit for post-graduation jobs.
 During my time at SABIC as an intern, exposure to supply chain sparked an interest in me.
 As I learned how quickly the supply chain field is growing, I found myself seeking options for a double major with the help of my advisor.
 I hope to use my Finance major as a supplement to my future career in the supply chain world.
 I believe this is a great fit for my practical, yet creative, problem-solving and analytical mind.
 This career will allow me to help make improvements and increase profitability for the company for which I work.

 Why did you choose the Belk College of Business at UNC Charlotte?